Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Measuring Negative Campaigning

 \section{Measuring Negative Campaigning}

 Negative campaigning is traditionally measured using either expert surveys or manual annotation of political messaging.
 Both approaches, however, come with well-documented limitations.

-Expert surveys have been widely used to measure negative campaigning in comparative research due to their relatively low cost and feasibility across multiple countries \parencite[e.g.,][]{naiNewPerspectivesNegative2015}.
-However, this approach has several well-documented limitations.
+Expert surveys have been widely used to measure negative campaigning in comparative research due to their relatively low cost and feasibility across multiple countries \parencite[e.g.,][]{naiWalter2015}.
+A key strength of this approach is its ability to capture holistic, latent judgments about the overall tenor of a campaign---assessments that may extend beyond what is observable in individual messages alone.
+However, the approach also has several well-documented limitations.
 First, expert evaluations are inherently subjective, introducing potential biases based on the experts' political preferences, media exposure, or national context \parencite{lindstadtWhenExpertsDisagree2020, walterUnintendedConsequencesNegative2019}.
 These biases can be particularly problematic in cross-national settings, where cultural and linguistic differences may influence what is perceived as ``negative'' campaigning \parencite{esserComparingNewsNational2012, esserComparingPoliticalCommunication2004}.
 Second, expert assessments often lack transparency, as the criteria used by individual raters are rarely standardized or externally validated, raising concerns about the reliability and replicability of the data \parencite{mikhaylovCoderReliabilityMisclassification2012, volkensStrengthsWeaknessesApproaches2007}.
 Third, the aggregated nature of expert surveys tends to obscure the granularity of campaign messaging, failing to capture variation in tone across messages, platforms, or time \parencite{vanatteveldtValiditySentimentAnalysis2021}.
 This makes it difficult to analyze how negativity evolves in response to political events or strategic shifts.
-Collectively, these limitations suggest that while expert surveys offer broad coverage, they fall short in capturing the nuance and context-dependent nature of negative campaigning, particularly in multilingual and multi-platform environments.
+Collectively, these limitations suggest that while expert surveys offer valuable broad-level assessments, they fall short in capturing the nuance and context-dependent nature of negative campaigning, particularly in multilingual and multi-platform environments.